-If you love samurai movies then any visit to Japan will obviously be epic (it’s epic anyway), but a trip to Kyushu island in South-West Japan will be a must.
-This is where the samurai took their last stand at Kumamoto Castle.
+If you love samurai movies then any visit to Japan will obviously be epic (it’s epic anyway), but a trip to Kyushu island in South-West Japan will be a must to visit where the last stand of the samurai took place.

 They rebelled due to unhappiness at the new imperial governments ways of embracing the outside world, and abandoning some of their traditions.